Marijuana Withdrawal Treatment

 Protracted Withdrawal Symptoms

 Protracted or post-acute withdrawal syndrome (PAWS) is a condition that occurs after you have stopped using marijuana or other illicit substances.
-A person suffering from PAWS may experience persistent withdrawal symptoms such as mood swings, anxiety, and insomnia 3.
-These symptoms may last for weeks or even months after the last date of marijuana use.
+A person suffering from PAWS may experience persistent withdrawal symptoms such as mood swings, anxiety, and insomnia 3

 - Sleep difficulties.